Trimming Selvage

 With that being said, there are occasions when you might choose not to trim the selvage.
 In the last handful of years, some of the more modern brands like Art Gallery Fabrics and Ruby Star Society have been producing fabric edges that are decorative and highly coveted to some quilters.
 This printing crosses over from the tighter weave of the selvage into the fabric itself and until you pull some threads, it’s hard to tell where one ends and the other begins.

-While I can’t tell you exactly how different the weave is, I can say I’ve found that there is significantly less distortion of the fabric and no significant difference in how it sews and presses.
-I’ve not kept accurate enough notes to make a formal observation on the shrinkage after washing and drying, but anecdotally I’ve not had any project stand out to me as problematic like I have with projects that leave in typical selvage.
-Because of all these elements, it has become trendy and much less risky to leave these edges on the fabrics and incorporate them as purposeful design elements in a quilt top or back.
+While I can’t tell you exactly how different the weave is, I can say I’ve found that there is significantly less distortion of the fabric and no significant difference in how it sews and presses with decorative selvages.
+I’ve not kept accurate enough notes to make a formal observation on the shrinkage after washing and drying, but anecdotally I’ve not had any of these project stand out to me as problematic like I have with projects that leave in typical selvage.
+Because of all these elements, it has become trendy and much less risky to leave decorative selvages on the fabrics and incorporate them as purposeful design elements in a quilt top or back.

-For the backings, I have stronger, more particular preferences.
-In situations where you are using large pieces of quilting cotton yardage for your backing, I recommend an if-then evaluation.
+In those situations where you are using large pieces of quilting cotton yardage for your backing, I recommend an if-then evaluation.
 If your selvage is significantly tighter than your fabric and prevents if from laying flat, causing puckering or curving, then trim it both from any inside seams as well as from the edges of the backing.
-Take care to trim those outside edges straight for the best results when loading onto the machine.
+Take care to trim those outside edges straight.
 If your selvage does not visibly distort the fabric when you lay it all out flat, then I recommend trimming it from any interior seams but NOT trimming it from the edges of the backing.
-This ensures a straight edge as well as additional stability from unnecessary stretching when attaching to the machine.
+This will eliminate any risk of the interior selvages shrinking more than the rest of the backing fabric, but keeps that factory edge which is straight and stable - both helpful things in the longarm process.

 Things beyond quilting cottons